leomao/pika-vim/README.md

 These are needed if you want to use all features.

 - g++ (for compile c++ programs)
-- python3 and python3 support (for python omni completion)
+- python3 and vim with python3 support (for python omni completion)
 - [ag (the\_silver\_searcher)](https://github.com/ggreer/the_silver_searcher)
   (see [fzf.vim](https://github.com/junegunn/fzf.vim))
 - ctags (for tags generation)